peterbourgon/ff/README.md

 ## Config files

-It's also possible to take runtime configuration from config files.
+It's possible to take runtime configuration from config files.
 The options [WithConfigFile][withconfigfile], [WithConfigFileFlag][withconfigfileflag], and [WithConfigFileParser][withconfigfileparser] control how config files are specified and parsed.
 This module includes support for JSON, YAML, TOML, and